Age 10 to 12

 Will she make...

 - a biographical scrapbook about Albert Einstein, and

 She will do all this and more if she uses the Age 10-12 level this year.

 - Able to read and comprehend novels at a late 6th or 7th grade reading level

 - Able to write multiple paragraphs on a topic

 - Familiar with the five-paragraph essay

-- Usually used by children in the fifth or sixth grade
+- Usually used by children in the sixth grade

 What's New and Different for Age 10-12